|Last update 10 May 2022|

 |The directors of Adelaide Airways pose with VH-UUT at Parafield soon after it entered service.|

 Senior Engineer Sam Woohouse is on the far right.
-Photo cortesy Brian Woodhouse
+Photo courtesy Brian Woodhouse

 |After only three months airline service VH-UUT was wrecked in a forced landing.
 This view shows it stored|

 at Parafield in 1936 before shipped back to England for rebuilding.
-Photo: Fred Niven collection
+Photo: Brian Woodhouse

 |Scion Mk.2 c/n S.791 VH-UVQ|